Copyright 2012

 Flash back to 1987: Hancox was editing one of his films, Moose Jaw (There’s a Future in Our Past) with the help any willing workshop participants from Winnipeg, undoubtedly a fascinating experience.
 Gallagher, on the other hand, had just finished Undivided Attention and was screening and analyzing it as part of the workshop.
 The film, comprised of found and original footage, is what one may call an experimental take on your classic road movie.
 Gallagher, also a photographer, has gone on to have film and photography exhibitions around the world, and is now an Associate Professor of film at The University of British Columbia.

-In the Free Press article (found HERE), it is interesting that Gallagher shows discomfort with the term “experimental” while Hancox embraces it and journalist Paul McKie has some kind of restrained contempt for it.
+In the Winnipeg Free Press article, it is interesting that Gallagher shows discomfort with the term “experimental”, while Hancox embraces it and journalist Paul McKie seems to have some kind of restrained contempt for it (or perhaps that was the editor's sentimentality, who crafted the presumptive headline).

 For more on Hancox, check out this great interview with Hancox by Mike Hoolboom.